s-pyadyshev/beat-em-up-world/README.md

 - Refactoring: best practices
 - Add redux-persist?
 - Add reverse list view?, list with screenshots in slider + pagination?
-- Add chart
 - Add SSR?
 - Add dark/light theme (change on system settings)
-- Make gangsize param consistent?
-- Add "random game" block
 - Add 404 page
 - Add RSS
+- Fix bug - redirect from Home to About and click on About link - input cursor line appears on About link

 ## :hammer_and_wrench: Installation